 I'm so glad you brought this up.
 30 year term life insurance should be a "just in case" safety net.

 Obviously the GOAL is to live well through to the end of your term.
-BUT if you don't - you know your family won't have to sell the house.
+BUT if you don't - you know your family won't have to sell the house and tragedies do happen.

 No One Thinks They Are Going to Die - Unless They Have a Grave Illness